asm0dey/de-ds/index.md

 ---

-# Data components
+# Data skills

 ![bg](images/domain-science.jpg)

 <!--
 The second area is science.
 This is using research skills in conjunction with data to answer open ended business questions or create useful data products.
 While data scientists tend spend most of their time in this domain, data analysts also need to do some research as part of their role.
+A common data analyst title in companies is a business intelligence analyst.
 -->

 ---

-# Data components
+# Data skills

 ![bg](images/domain-science-engineering.jpg)

 <!--
 The final area is engineering.
 Data engineering is concerned with the organisation, processing and storage of data, including making sure that the provinance of that data is understood and data is accessible by others that might need to use it.
 They may also be responsible for the deployment and maintenance of machine learning models.
 Data engineers with a deep domain knowledge are analytics engineers, who translate business needs into data models.
 People who have a command of data science and data engineering work are ML engineers, who are usually able to work on data science models and also understand how to get them into production.

 Finally, at the intersection of all of these, we have our Data Ninja Rockstar, a person who we're asking to have a deep understanding of all of the business needs and current operations, excellent research skills and be a proficient engineer.
 Having spelled out all of the skills and responsibilities we might expect our Ninja Rockstar to have, you can see why they are true unicorns when it comes to hiring, especially for larger companies with more complex needs.
 In addition, you can also see that the amount of work needed to be completed by just one person is not really sustainable.
-As such, as you can probably guess from the title of the talk, we're going to caution against trying to hire this all-in-one person to do everything on your data team and instead describe the three specialisations that typically divide up this work.
+As such, as you can probably guess from the title of the talk, we're going to caution against trying to hire this all-in-one person to do everything on your data team and instead describe the three roles that typically divide up this work.
 -->

 ---

 <!-- _class: lead -->
-# <!-- fit --> The three specialisations
+# <!-- fit --> The three roles

 ---